Nanyue Huisi: Biography

 He joined the community of Huiwen, who, according to Tiantai tradition, taught meditation techniques of the Great Perfection of Wisdom Treatise, a work purportedly written by Nagarjuna.

 Daoxuan (597-667) reports that after a ninety-day retreat under Huiwen's guidance, Huisi attained sudden enlightenment while leaning against a wall: "Within an instant of thought he attained the dharma-gate of the lotus samadhi".
-Guanding (561-632) writes: "The dharma-gates of both the Lesser Vehicle and Great Vehicle radiantly burst forth [for him]."
+Guanding (561–632) writes: "The dharma-gates of both the Lesser Vehicle and Great Vehicle radiantly burst forth [for him]."

 Subsequently, Huisi began to give public lectures and to teach samadhi to an increasing number of disciples.
 However persecution by opposing monks, who ultimately tried to kill him, forced him to flee to south China in 552.

-From 553-568 he lived and taught in Guangzhou.
+From 553–568 he lived and taught in Guangzhou (光州).
 Among his disciples were several gifted monks like Zhiyi, who studied on Mt.
 Dasu under Huisi from 560 to 567.
 Zhiyi would become the fourth patriarch in the Tiantai lineage.
 Daoxuan states that Huisi went to Mount Nan Yue in 568, where he founded the Yuquan Temple and trained his disciples.

 The lotus samadhi

 Huisi taught two different forms of the lotus samadhi.
 The "practice devoid of characteristics", or the practice of ease and bliss, is based on the fourteenth chapter of the Lotus Sutra.
 Huisi explains, "While in the very midst of phenomena [the practitioner discerns that] mental characteristics are quiescent and extinguished and ultimately do not arise. (...)
-He is constantly immersed in all the profound and wonderful dhyana absorptions because in all activities - walking, standing, sitting, lying down, eating or speaking - his mind is always settled [in samadhi]."
+He is constantly immersed in all the profound and wonderful dhyana absorptions because in all activities – walking, standing, sitting, lying down, eating or speaking – his mind is always settled [in samadhi]."

 The "practice possessing distinguishing characteristics" is based on the 28th chapter of the Lotus Sutra, "The Encouragement of Bodhisattva Samantabhadra".
 It is focused on the practice of reciting the Lotus Sutra and repentance.